ETS-ReactNative1/CS407-Drawing-A-Blank/front_end/README.md

-# Drawing A Blank Front-End Setup Guide
+# Fresgo Front-End Setup Guide
 This guide will explain how to set up the React Native project to start development.
 This advice is taken from the following article: https://reactnative.dev/docs/environment-setup.
 I have tested this on a Windows 10 PC using a Ryzen processor.
 If you're using Intel, this should still work, but let me know if it does not.

 ## Pre-requisites